davidmoten/openapi-codegen/README.md

 [Geometry.java](src/docs/Geometry.java), [Circle.java](src/docs/Circle.java), [Rectangle.java](src/docs/Rectangle.java)

 ## Validation
 Enabled/disabled by setting a new `Globals.config`.
+Configurable on a class-by-class basis.

 ## Logging
 `slf4j` is used for logging.
 Add the implementation of your choice.